eshazen/epic-hours/README.md

 A total of 28 digits plus ~10 for date/time are needed

-It would be cool to have a mechanical display with electronic controls.
-Some ideas:

-* 7-segment with white/black segments which toggle somehow
-* flip cards like the old clocks
-* rotating wheel with digits

-## XY mechanism to flip segments

-Here's a crazy idea:  build a big array of 7-segment digits which require some mechanical intervention to flip the segments (pushing a pin, magnetic activation, etc).
-Then, construct a big XY mechanism (H-bot, CoreXY or other) on the back which would (slowly) go through and flip the segments as needed.
-It would be fun to watch in action!

-The hours would change rarely, but a clock/calendar display would update once a minute and provide some action.

-## Overall design

 A reasonable size for the sign is 18" x 24".
 Individual digits would be around 0.85 x 1.5 inches.